Skip to main content

 SQL Examples for the Attribution Table

-Example 1: Basic Retrieval of Attribution for a Single Stage Model
+Example 1: Attribution for a Single Stage Model

-This example demonstrates how to query the Attribution table to analyze the Data-Driven attribution for the MQL stage model in 2024.
+This example demonstrates how to query the Attribution table to analyze the Data-Driven attribution for the MQL stage model in a given period (2024).

 Note: The timestamp field represents the session date, not the stage date.
-Our objective is to understand how sessions/activities in 2024 influenced your revenue funnel.
+This analysis helps you understand how activities/sessions within the selected period influence your revenue funnel, in the example below, at the MQL stage.

 SELECT